nubenetes/awesome-kubernetes/docs/kubernetes-security.md

 * [github.com/cert-manager: Policy Approver](https://github.com/cert-manager/policy-approver) Policy Approver is a cert-manager approver that is responsible for Approving or Denying CertificateRequests.
 * [jetstack.io: Getting started using cert-manager with the sig-network Gateway API](https://www.jetstack.io/blog/cert-manager-gateway-api-traefik-guide/)
 * [medium.com/@knoldus: Configure SSL certificate with cert-manager on Kubernetes](https://medium.com/@knoldus/configure-ssl-certificate-with-cert-manager-on-kubernetes-e5ca8a804e16)
+* [blog.devgenius.io: Automated DNS/TLS with External DNS & LetsEncrypt on Kubernetes](https://blog.devgenius.io/automated-dns-tls-with-external-dns-letsencrypt-on-kubernetes-6f4f41827df9) In this article, you'll learn how to create TLS certificates for your application with cert-manager and DNS entries with external DNS.
+Finally, you will expose your applications with an ingress resource to tie it all together.

+## Kubernetes OpenID Connect OIDC
+- [gini/dexter](https://github.com/gini/dexter) dexter is an OIDC (OpenId Connect) helper designed to create a hassle-free Kubernetes login experience powered by Google or Azure as Identity Provider.
+All you need is a properly configured Google or Azure client ID & secret

 ## RBAC and Access Control
+* Kubernetes does not have objects which represent normal user accounts.
+Normal users cannot be added to a cluster through an API call.
+So how do you create a user?
 * [Configure RBAC in Kubernetes Like a Boss 🌟](https://medium.com/trendyol-tech/configure-rbac-in-kubernetes-like-a-boss-665e2a8665dd) Learn how to configure RBAC in kubernetes.
 In this post, you will configure RBAC both with kubectl and yaml definitions.
 * [infracloud.io: How to setup Role based access (RBAC) to Kubernetes Cluster 🌟](https://www.infracloud.io/blogs/role-based-access-kubernetes)
 * [Kubernetes RBAC Permission Manager 🌟](https://toolbox.kali-linuxtr.net/kubernetes-rbac-permission-manager.tool)